A virtual tour of the classic motorcycle collection on display at the Barber Vintage Motorsports Museum in Leeds, Ala.

 Bore x Stroke: 68mm x 59mm

 Fuel System: Single Tillotson carburetor

 Transmission: Single speed with a clutch.
 Primary and secondary drive by belts

 Fuel Consumption: 90mpg

-Marmon Products Co. of Los Angeles was established in 1948 by Herbert “Zeppo” Marx, youngest brother of the famous Marx brothers comedy team.
-Zeppo was a very clever engineer who patented quite a few invention, the most famous being the “Marmon clamp” that supported the first atomic bombs.
-With hostilities finally over, Marmon purchased war surplus motors that were used to power WW2 pilotless drones.
+Marmon Products Co. of Los Angeles, California, was established in 1948 by Herbert “Zeppo” Marx, youngest brother of the famous Marx brothers comedy team.
+Zeppo was a very clever engineer who patented quite a few inventions, the most famous being the “Marmon clamp” that supported the first atomic bombs.
+With hostilities finally over, Marmon purchased war surplus motors that were used to power World War II pilotless drones.
 A clutch was added and the motor installed in a state of the art Schwinn bicycle.
-With over three horsepower, the ride must have been exciting.
+With over 3 horsepower, the ride must have been exciting.